 Love the color yellow but you’re not quite sure which plants are right for your space?
-I am here to help, this is a short list (though it is quite long) of some of my favorite yellow Xeriscape plants for Central Texas that are Xeriscape and low maintenance.
+I am here to help, this is a quick list of some of my favorite yellow flowers for Central Texas that are Xeriscape and low maintenance.

 Jerusalem Sage is a stunner of a plant when it blooms.
 This evergreen mounding plant reaches from 2.5′ tall to 3′ wide, prefers full sun but will take partial sun.
 The leaves are a true sage color with sage green front and silver back of the leaves. the flower form is much like a crown with petals in rows around the bud formation.
 I will say that this plant can be a little fickle in some spots and will not tolerate wet feet.
 Good drainage will help and it is great as a specimen.
 This plant is evergreen and requires no maintenance except to cut back spent flower heads.

 Yellow Bells Esperanza is a spectacular plant in the landscape.
 It is a big one so make room, it can reach 8′ wide and 10′ tall but is more typical at 6′ x 6′ so allow it its space and you will benefit from all it has to offer.
 This is a full sun plant that likes its sunlight and is a very drought tolerant and low maintenance.
 This plant goes dormant after the first hard freeze then returns in early spring.
 Cut back the dead branches when you see new growth coming in.

 Four Nerve Daisy